sriharikuduva/LibraryManager/README.md

 # LibraryManager
 ### System Requirements

-We will focus on the following set of requirements while designing the Library Management System:
+We will focus on the following set of requirements while designing the metadata.Library Management System:

 1) Any library member should be able to search books by their title, author, subject category as well by the publication date.